 Founder & Digital Creator, Our Awesome Planet

-Disclosure: Our Awesome Planet is an official media partner of Cinemalaya 18.
+Disclosure: Our Awesome Planet is an official tour partner of Mercury Bhutan Travel.
 I wrote this article with my biases, opinions, and insights.